Page Table of Contents

 Step 2.
-Right-click the file or folder that you want to share and select "Share a OneDrive link".
-Now you can post the link wherever you like.
+Right-click the file or folder that you want to share and select "Share a OneDrive link."
+Now, you can post the link wherever you like.
 Once you received the sent link on the target PC, you can access the shared files.

 To Sum Up

 Any of the three solutions here can help you quickly share files on Windows 10 without using HomeGroup.
 Windows 10 Share feature enables you to share files between two PCs without installing any software, but the process often fails due to unspecific reasons.
-OneDrive provides each user with only 5GB free space to upload files.
-For extra storage, you need to pay monthly or yearly; and it's a little expensive for Office 365 subscriptions.
+OneDrive provides each user with only 5GB of free space to upload files.
+For extra storage, you need to pay monthly or yearly, and it's a little expensive for Office 365 subscriptions.

-EaseUS Todo PCTrans provides you the most comprehensive data transfer solutions without these problems.
-As you can see from the content before, this professional PC transfer program allows you to share files, folders, and user account without or without a network.
+EaseUS Todo PCTrans provides you with the most comprehensive data transfer solutions without these problems.
+As you can see from the content before, this professional PC transfer program allows you to share files, folders, and user accounts without or without a network.
 What's more, Besides, it is the cheapest compared with other paid services.